GiovanniSalmeri/yellow-minishare/README.md

 `MinishareServices` (default = `facebook, twitter, linkedin, email`) = comma-separated social sharing services (you can choose between `facebook`, `flattr`, `googleplus`, `linkedin`, `email`, `pinterest`, `reddit`, `telegram`, `tumblr`, `twitter`, `whatsapp`)
 `MinishareStyle` = link style (you can choose between `plain`, `squared`, `rounded`)

+If you want to add a new `fancy` style, simply write a `minishare-fancy.css`  file and put into the `system/plugin` folder.
+Do not modify the standard styles, since they will be overwritten in case of update of the plugin.

 ## Example